 The mechanics of how they work is the same as getting out of a swimming pool wet on a windy day.

-When water evaporates from a surface it cools it which is what makes a swamp cooler work.
+When water evaporates from a surface it cools the surrounding area which is what makes a swamp cooler work.

-There is not much to a swamp cooler and they have been used for many years before even air conditioning to cool homes.
+There is not much to a swamp cooler and they have been used for many years long before air conditioning came along to cool homes.